Crampon16/IN104_PAC-MAN_Project/README.md

 # IN104_PAC-MAN_Project
+Team : Liam Rampon, Luc Jiang & Arthur Amorim.

-Repository for our work on the PAC-MAN project.
+This is the repository for our work on the PAC-MAN project.